github/developer.github.com/content/v3/orgs.md

 List [public organization memberships](https://help.github.com/articles/publicizing-or-concealing-organization-membership) for the specified user.

-This method will only list *public* memberships, regardless of authentication.
+This method only lists *public* memberships, regardless of authentication.
 If you need to fetch all of the organization memberships (public and private) for the authenticated user, use the [List your organizations](#list-your-organizations) API instead.

     GET /users/:username/orgs